-What are user surveys, and how can you conduct one to gather actionable user feedback?
+What are user surveys, and how can you conduct them to gather actionable user feedback?

 Through user surveys, you can gather deeper insights into how customers perceive or interact with your product and what you can do to better meet their expectations.

-In this article, we discuss how to design user surveys to collect valuable feedback and improve your product experience.
+In this article, we discuss how to conduct user surveys to collect valuable feedback and improve your product experience.

 - A user survey is a feedback-gathering tool used to collect consumer insights regarding product experience.

 - In comparison with other UX survey methods, user surveys are scalable, and cost-effective and responses are easier to analyze.

 - Collect data from potential customers and profile your ideal customers.

 - Segment users based on shared traits to deliver personalized experiences.

 - Use feature surveys to collect feedback on specific parts of the product, identify bugs, and areas for improvement, and make informed product design decisions.

 - Spot high-friction points in the customer journey and remove them to enhance the customer’s experience.